Battle of the Eureka Stockade: Fortification of the Eureka lead

-However, the location of the stockade has been described as "appalling from a defensive point of view," as it was situated on "a gentle slope, which exposed a sizeable portion of its interior to fire from nearby high ground."
-A detachment of 800 men, which included "two field pieces and two howitzers" under the commander in chief of the British forces in Australia, Major General Sir Robert Nickle, who had also seen action during the 1798 Irish rebellion, would arrive after the insurgency had been put down.
+The location of the stockade has been described by Eureka man John Lynch as "appalling from a defensive point of view" as it was situated on "a gentle slope, which exposed a sizeable portion of its interior to fire from nearby high ground".

-At 4 am on the morning of 1 December, the rebels were observed to be massing on Bakery Hill, but a government raiding party found the area vacated.
-Again Rede ordered the riot act read to a mob that had gathered around Bath's Hotel, with mounted police breaking up the unlawful assembly.
-Raffaello Carboni, George Black and Father Smyth meet with Commissioner Rede to present a peace proposal.
-Rede is suspicious of the chartist undercurrent of the anti-mining tax movement and rejects the proposals as being the way forward.
+In the early hours of 1 December, the rebels were observed to be massing on Bakery Hill, but a government raiding party found the area vacated.
+The riot act was read to a mob that had gathered around Bath's Hotel, with mounted police breaking up the unlawful assembly.
+A three-man miner's delegation met with Commissioner Rede to present a peace proposal; however, Rede was suspicious of the chartist undercurrent of the anti-mining tax movement and rejected the proposals as being the way forward.